onekiloparsec/KPCTabsControl/README.md

 [![Codewake](https://www.codewake.com/badges/ask_question.svg)](https://www.codewake.com/p/kpctabscontrol)

 A multi-tabs control first designed to look and behave like the tab control in Apple's Numbers spreadsheet, with enhanced capabilities, but now with new tab styles, such as Chrome & Safari, as well as custom ones.

+On master, you'll find the latest Swift3 releases.
+If you need to stay with Swift2.2, switch to the swift-2.2 branch.

 ![Demo Tabs Screenshot](http://www.onekilopars.ec/s/KPCTabsControl2Screenshot.png)